-For example, RelayRides’s (now Turo) How It Works’ section features an infographic that explains how things work for car owners and renters side-by-side along a timeline.
+For example, RelayRides’ (now Turo) How It Works’ section features an infographic that explains how things work for car owners and renters side-by-side along a timeline.

 On the other hand, Drivy has come up with a very creative video to explain how things work on P2P car-rental platforms.

-All these ideas portray a great deal of brainstorming, and implementing a hybrid form of these in your P2P car-rental marketplace can take its user experience to new heights.
+All these ideas portray a great deal of brainstorming, and implementing a combination of these approaches in your P2P car-rental marketplace can take the user experience to new heights.

 The user profile should be packed with rich features for both types of users – car renters & car owners.
 It would be a good idea to feature a user’s listed car on the dashboard.
 There should also be dedicated tabs to log rental car & trip history of a user.
 Apart from that, basic account management options should certainly be present.
 If building on a P2P car rental marketplace, confirm these features beforehand.

 Now, let’s discuss a few more features that can make your P2P car-rental marketplace more valuable to your target audience.